barcus/docker-ubuntu/README.md

 ## Usage

-You first  need to choose which  dist between lenny, squeeze,  wheezy,jessie and stretch you want  (jessie will be the  'latest' tag) and you need  to choose you user (or organization) name on Docker Hub.
+You first  need to choose  which dist  between precise (12.04),  trusty (14.04), xenial (16.04) and  yakkety (16.10) you want (yakkety will  be the 'latest' tag) and you need to choose you user (or organization) name on Docker Hub.

 Show help.